 - For customers requesting digital files in native format, confidentiality rules require a formal request/update/check-out process.
 After entering some metadata, these customers can use the search interface to find documents, and request them with a few mouse clicks.
 This replaced the former error-prone process of emailing spreadsheets back and forth.

-- Customers who merely need PDFs, for which there is no formal check-out process, can use the same search features and download PDFs directly via their browser without needing human assistance at all.
+- Customers who merely need PDFs or Navisworks .NWD files, for which there is no formal check-out process, can use the same search features and download PDFs directly via their browser without needing human assistance at all.

 Fulfilling Requests – Developed an interface for the DMS department itself, for managing document requests.

-- The web app helps the DMS team to prioritize, track and fulfill those requests, and to manage staff workloads.
+- The app helps the DMS team to prioritize, track and fulfill requests, and to manage staff workloads.